-When it comes to natural deodorant, baking soda is the heavyweight champ of odor-fighting ingredients.
+When it comes to natural deodorant, baking soda is the heavyweight champ of odor-fighting ingredients - that's why we used it in our original Pit Paste!
 But how does it work and is it right for you?
 Read on to find out.

 What Causes Body Odor?